 Once you’ve found a doll your child will love, it’s time to explore the vast array of incredibly realistic accessories available.

-One of the things I’ve noticed in my kids’ dramatic play with dolls (my daughter’s and her friends’ especially), is that she loves adding in animals.
-This is one reason she likes her Mooshka Fairy dolls so much.
+One of the things I noticed in my kids’ dramatic play with dolls (my daughter’s and her friends’ especially), was that she loved adding in animals.

-So I just know she’s going to LOVE this simple set that not only comes with three pets for her doll house figurines, but also houses, food dishes and food for each.
-I can’t wait to slip this one in her stocking this year.
+So I just knew she was going to LOVE this simple set that not only comes with three pets for her doll house figurines, but also houses, food dishes and food for each.

 Another option, I absolutely love because it’s like 3 toys in 1, is this shopping cart/cozi coupe.
 Kids not only get to push their dolls around, but also fill up a shopping cart and get in and drive away.
 So many awesome play possibilities at such a great price!

-If the Corolle all-in-one set (featured later in this list) is just too many pieces for you, Melissa & Doug also offers a very nice feeding set or changing set that includes a diaper bag at really great price points.
+Longtime parent favorite, Melissa & Doug, offers a very nice feeding set or changing set (that even includes a diaper bag) at really great price points.

 This is another basic staple that any doll lover will enjoy.
-Getting to put baby down for a rest is a nice way to extend the dramatic play (and we find the cradle works well for storing S’s doll collection when not in use).
+Getting to put baby down for a rest is a nice way to extend the dramatic play (and we found the cradle workds well for storing S’s doll collection when not in use).

 This is pretty darn cool.
 This doll carseat carrier works just like the real thing.
 The base stays in the car and the carseat latches in and out of it.
 If you want to get really fancy, there’s even a tandem stroller for it to snap into as well.